David Cubitt

 David Cubitt (born 18 March 1965) is an English-born Canadian television actor.

 Born in England in 1965 to a Dutch mother, Jette, and an English father, David, he moved with his parents to Vancouver, British Columbia when he was six months old.
 He studied at Studio 58 there.
 He has starred in the Canadian series Traders and the American series Robbery Homicide Division.

 He appeared as Det.
-Lee Scanlon in the NBC series Medium.
-He first appeared in season 1 and appeared until the show was cancelled.
-He appeared in the NBC disaster miniseries 10.5 and 10.5: Apocalypse, and made his film debut in Alive: The Miracle of the Andes (1993), co-starring Ethan Hawke.
+Lee Scanlon in the series Medium.
+He first appeared in season 1 and appeared until the show was cancelled after its seventh season.
+He appeared in the disaster miniseries 10.5 and 10.5: Apocalypse, and made his film debut in Alive: The Miracle of the Andes (1993), co-starring Ethan Hawke.